jabyess/dmv-appt/README.md

+# NOTICE

+This is no longer functional, DMV changed their site and you have to register with an email before you can make any appointments.
+It was fun while it lasted.

 # DMV appointments

 An alternative way of showing appointments for all locations, and all services at the NY state dmv.